mantidproject/documents/Design/DistributionsAndDimensionlessData.md

 - Is the use of the empty Y unit name enough to indicate the a workspace is dimensionless?
     - What about the case when a user creates a workspace and does not specify a Y unit?
 - The above code will yield a workspace that is a distribution but as has bin edges.
 Is this correct?
-- Should data that is of raw counts be marked as dimensionless on load?
+- Should data that is of raw counts be marked as dimensionless when loaded?
 - Do we need to differentiate between reversible distribution data (that is always data/bin width) and distribution data that has been normalised by another value we no longer have (so irreversible distribution)?